T-Pau/Anykey/Documentation/Commodore.md

 Buttons 2 and 3 bring an analog potentiometer to a low value by connecting its pin to +5V.
 This is not supported on Plus/4.

+## Model Specific Notes

+### Commodore 128

+When run in C64 mode on a C128, Anykey will display and test the full C128 keyboard.
+However, the `40/80 Display` key cannot be read in C64 mode, therefore it is displayed grayed out.
+To test it, use the native version, Anykey 128.

+In C128 mode, Anykey will always display on the 40 columns (VIC) display, even if started from 80 columns mode.

+### MEGA65

+When run in C64 mode on a MEGA65, Anykey will display and test the full MEGA65 keyboard.

+## Special Keys

+`Shift Lock` and the left `Shift` key, and on Plus/4 also the right `Shift` key, appear as the same key to the computer and cannot be reliably distinguished on all computers.
+On Plus/4, both `Control` keys also appear as the same key.

+The `Restore` key cannot be read directly.
+Anykey can detect when the key is pressed, but it can't detect for how long, is it assumes the key was released after a short while.

+On MEGA65, when pressing `Cursor Up` or `Cursor Left`, `Right Shift` and the opposite cursor keys also appear pressed to software to maintain compatibility with C64.
+To avoid prematurely marking keys as pressed, these keys are disabled while `Cursor Up` or `Cursor Left` is pressed.

 ## Technical Limitations

 If you press certain combinations of three keys, a fourth key will also appear pressed.
 This is because the three keys together create the same electrical connection the fourth key would.